adobe/ride/README.md

 As discussed above one of the main goals of the framework is to reduce the amount of code required to write tests.
 Below is an example of how this is achieved:

-POST Default Service Object in prep for a test in Rest-Assured example (partial)
+POST Default Service Object in prep for test in Rest-Assured example (partial)

 ```java
 JSONObject json = new JSONObject();